ibkernel/custom-record-grep/README.md

 **If there are more than one record in a single file, the indexing file is consider corresponding to the first record only, the rest remains default**

 Although, crgrep works only if the input data were all well formatted, **crgrep can took care all of the preprocessing stuff for us**.
-All crgrep need is just some arguments, see instruction below.
+All crgrep need is just some arguments, [see instruction](#Preprocess-data).

 ## Usage